-Stuart Forster tells the story of the Polar Bear Holding Facility in Churchill, Manitoba, the institution nicknamed the ‘bear jail’.
+Stuart Forster heads to Canada and tells the story of the Polar Bear Holding Facility in Churchill, Manitoba, the institution nicknamed the ‘bear jail’.

 “Bears come from anywhere at any time.
 Churchill’s the type of place where there’s no time of the year that there’s zero chance of seeing a polar bear,” says Brett Whitlock as we talk outside of the world’s only Polar Bear Holding Facility.
 Many locals refer to the building near Churchill Airport as the ‘bear jail’.

 Brett is the District Supervisor Conservation Officer of the Churchill District.
 Employed by Sustainable Development, a department of Manitoba’s provincial government, his job entails enforcing fishing and wildlife-related policies as well as managing the Polar Bear Alert Program that watches out for bears encroaching upon the town, which lies roughly 1,000 kilometres north of Winnipeg.